 - Fundraising activities shall:

-- Be legal, ethical, and benefit students (example: no tobacco or alcohol products)
+- Be legal, ethical, and benefit students (example: no tobacco, cannabis, or alcohol products)

 - Be subject to normal audit process and system accountability